Over the past year or so I have come to learn that I have a never-ending line of postural dysfunctions that need correcting.

 Of course, the other slightly weird way you may notice you have a glute imbalance is if you happen to be looking at your own butt in the mirror and notice one glute is bigger than the other, or someone is observant and weird enough to point it out to you.

 Total Glute Amnesia

-It’s not uncommon to encounter the problem of having neither glute working yet alone just one.
+It’s not uncommon either to encounter the problem of having neither glute working let alone just one.

 How to Restore Balance in the Glutes

 Restoring balance in the glutes can be split into 3 steps.